-In addition to medical bills, there are often hidden like childcare, home nursing and lost income and savings that add additional stress on the cancer patient.
+In addition to medical bills, there are often hidden like childcare, home nursing, and lost income and savings that add additional stress on the cancer patient.

 The distress caused by out-of-pocket costs facing cancer patients has been termed “financial toxicity” by the medical fraternity.

-Physicians in the Oncology journal write than financial toxicity can significantly impede your quality of life: “Out-of-pocket expenses related to treatment are akin to physical toxicity, in that costs can diminish quality of life and impede delivery of the highest quality care.”
+Physicians in the Oncology journal write that financial toxicity can significantly impede your quality of life: “Out-of-pocket expenses related to treatment are akin to physical toxicity, in that costs can diminish quality of life and impede delivery of the highest quality care.”

-In this podcast we explore some of the financial options available to alleviate this stress and examine the medical and psychological aspects of Siyanda’s cancer journey.
+In this podcast, we explore some of the financial options available to alleviate this stress and examine the medical and psychological aspects of Siyanda’s cancer journey.

 The podcast is the third and final episode of an Investec Life series on women’s health that shares stories of Investec women who have conquered cancer.
 The campaign seeks to share expert insights on the disease, and why women need to invest in their health by ensuring they have the right cover in place.

 Part 3: Overcoming the financial toxicity of cancer treatment

 This wide-ranging podcast looks at a potential solution for the high cost of cancer treatment, as well as the psychological and medical aspects of the disease.

 Cancer on the rise in South Africa